nuxt/website-v2/content/en/guides/concepts/context-helpers.md

 </base-alert>

-Learn more about the different context keys in our [Glossary](https://nuxtjs.org/api/context)
+Learn more about the different context keys in our [Internals Glossary](http://localhost:3000/guides/internals-glossary/context)

 ## Examples